lariosmel13/poli17proj/README.md

   *  normalized features

 ## Linear Regression Preprocessing
-* manually added image cluster category to each post in df
+* Manually added image cluster category to each post in df
-* made new df with only image cluster category and Upvotes
+* Made new df with only image cluster category and Upvotes
-* applied min-max normalization since there were different amounts of each category
+* Applied min-max normalization since there were different amounts of each category
-* one-hot-encoding
+* One-hot-encoding

 ## Experiments
 ### Image Clusters